 A tale of two trees

 Ullerntunet has undergone an extensive construction and renovation process, which has made it Norway's most energy-efficient and environmentally friendly nursing home today.
-It is both a residential and treatment center for patients with dementia, and Lutz-Rainer Müller and Stian Ådlandsvik, the German and Norwegian artists behind L+S, consciously chose a design which would embody the center’s purpose.
+It is both a residential and treatment center for patients with dementia, and Lutz-Rainer Müller and Stian Ådlandsvik, the German and Norwegian artists behind L+S, consciously chose a design that would embody the center’s purpose.

-They created a bronze sculpture of a tree, but cut in half, giving it a feeling of incompleteness like a dream or a memory.
-Seen from the entrance of the home, the real tree and its bronze replica are aligned so that the living tree is visible behind the bronze sculpture.
+They created a bronze sculpture of a tree, but cut it in half, giving it a feeling of incompleteness like a dream or a memory.
+As seen from the entrance of the home, the real tree and its bronze replica are aligned so that the living tree is visible behind the bronze sculpture.
 From this perspective, the viewer’s eye sees the similarities — and over time, differences —as the living tree continues to grow and transform while the bronze tree remains static.
-It plays with the idea of memory again – our memories remain static and frozen in time, which is contrasted by growth and ongoing life.
+It plays with the idea of memory again – our memories remain static and frozen in time, contrasted by growth and ongoing life.

 Bringing the sculpture to life with TetraShell technology

 But how did L+S bring their concept to life?
 After creating a digital 3D model of the live tree, the real challenge was to cast the sculpture in bronze in a cost-effective way.
 Traditional lost-wax casting requires the creation of a silicone master mold, followed by a wax copy which is dipped in ceramic to create the final mold which is used to cast the metal object.
 This is a time-consuming and expensive process, so L+S compared different production alternatives.
-They chose to use 3D Printing instead of investing in tools they would only use once, and approached Materialise for help.
+They chose to use 3D Printing instead of investing in tools they would only use once and approached Materialise for help.